 Cyclo-cross is very much a friendly grass-roots sport and participants range from National standard riders to the local club veteran riders.
 All cyclists, irrespective of age or ability, are welcome to take part.
 In this respect cyclo-cross is possibly the most friendly and accessible form of cycle racing with club riders able to mix it with some of the area’s top competitive cyclists.

-A cyclo-cross bike is similar to a road bike in appearance except the frame has wider clearance for fatter tyres, cantilever brakes for better grip and mud clearance, and lower gear ratios.
+A cyclo-cross bike is similar to a road bike in appearance except the frame has wider clearance for fatter tyres, has cantilever or disc brakes, fitted with nobbly tyres for better grip, and has lower gear ratios.